 Stay where you can see them

 Even though it may be tempting to attend to another child when one child is occupied eating (and strapped into the high chair to prevent escape), stay with them.
 Choking can be silent, so always stay where you can see them.

 Know what to do if your child is choking

 Most importantly, know what to do if a child does choke.
 Click on the link below to watch the CPR Kids video on the first aid for the choking child.

-Even though we can try and prevent accidents such as choking, it can still happen!
+Even though we can try and prevent accidents such as choking, they can still happen!
 We can’t wrap our children in cotton wool, and nor should we want to – they need to explore the world.
-However, following these simple tips can help prevent choking in a child in your care, and most importantly, make sure you know the first aid response, just in case.
+However, following these simple tips can help prevent choking in a child in your care, and, most importantly, make sure you know the first aid response, just in case.